mutantcity/mutant.city.middleman/source/articles/2016-10-28-catfacts-a-postmortem.html.markdown

   She can handle a database AND a three dimensional graphics library in the browser.
 She works in Backend, Frontend, Mobile, Unity....
   Development can be fast and fun.... but you have to be careful of the rough patches!

   (I hope that didn't come off as sexist.
-You could easily flip the word girl with guy and it would still apply perfectly.)
+You could easily flip the word girl with guy and it would still apply well.)

 * ### Outro